Ambato, Ecuador

-The city is referred to as "Land of the Three Juan's" as it was the birthplace of three notable Ecuadorians: Juan Montalvo, a noted essay writer of the 19th century, Juan León Mera, the author of the country's national anthem, and Juan Benigno Vela, a key figure in the Ecuadorian independence movement.
+The city is referred to as "Land of the Three Juans" as it was the birthplace of three notable Ecuadorians: Juan Montalvo, a noted essay writer of the 19th century, Juan León Mera, the author of the country's national anthem, and Juan Benigno Vela, a key figure in the Ecuadorian independence movement.
 The city is well known for its production of fruit, tanneries, food products and textiles.

 It also serves as a major transportation hub, especially for travelers moving south on the Pan-American Highway.

 History

-The city of Ambato was founded in its present location on December 6, 1698 as the Seat of Ambato, on the request of Ambateños to the Royal Audience of Quito.
+The city of Ambato was founded in its present location on December 6, 1698, as the Seat of Ambato, on the request of Ambateños to the Royal Audience of Quito.
+Prior to its founding, on June 20, the former Ambato settlement was destroyed by an earthquake and landslide which killed thousands.
+The settlement was relocated to higher ground at its present location.
 For the next century, Ambato grew slowly into an important mountain center.
 The city was to play a pivotal role in the Ecuadorian War of Independence.
 On October 9, 1820, the citizens of Guayaquil, along with help from a number of Venezuelans and Colombians, declared independence from the Spanish monarchy.
 The group raised an army (known as the Junta de Guayaquil), and began to move against Spanish forces in Quito.
 On their way to Quito, Ambato was one of the first cities to be liberated.
 The city formally declared its separation from Spain on November 12, 1820.

 After liberating Ambato, the Junta de Guayaquil then turned their attention to Quito.
 Under the command of Colonel Luis Urdaneta, the army had liberated most of the central highland region, but Quito and the northern highland region were still under the authority of the Royal Audience.
-Field-Marshal Melchor Aymerich, acting President and commander of the Royalist army took swift action and ordered forces to march on the Urdaneta's army stationed in Ambato.
-Urdaneta's army met the Royalists, led by Colonel Francisco Gonzaelz at the First Battle of Huachi just outside Ambato on 22 November 1820 and were soundly defeated.
+Field-Marshal Melchior Aymerich, acting President and commander of the Royalist army took swift action and ordered forces to march on the Urdaneta's army stationed in Ambato.
+Urdaneta's army met the Royalists, led by Colonel Francisco Gonzaelz at the First Battle of Huachi just outside Ambato on November 22, 1820, and were soundly defeated.
 Urdeneta retreated and Gonzalez entered Ambato.